 To control there own cost, Humana and other Insurance companies use primarily HMO’s and PPO’s to control costs.
 Let’s take a quick look at each:

 HMO stand for Health Maintenance Organization.
 If you sign up for an HMO, you are agreeing to use a network of providers who have signed up with the insurance company.

 You have to pick a primary care provider (PCP) who will coordinate your care.
 That is your doctor who will do everything for you.

 If you need to go to a specialist, your PCP has to write you a “Referral” and that specialist has to be also in the HMO’s network.
 If you go outside of your network and it’s not an emergency, then you will be responsible for the bill.

 PPO stands for Preferred Provider Organization.
 A PPO is not much difference then a HMO, it just basically gives you the option to go outside of the main network.
 You also might not have to select a PCP but it is still recommended.

 You have local and regional PPO’s.
 The general rule for PPO’s is that it give you more options.

 Most people choose Medicare Advantage plans because a lot of plans have very low or even $0 monthly premiums.
 You still have to pay your Part B premium, that never goes away.

-All Advantage plan have maximum-out-of-pocket limits, which means even if the worst happens you know you will only spend the maximum allowed.
+All Advantage plans have maximum-out-of-pocket limits, which means even if the worst happens you know you will only spend the maximum allowed.
 Some plans are as low as $1900 maximum out of pocket and some go up to $6,000.
-But no matter what it is you know there is a maximum dollar amount you will spend.
+But no matter what it is you know there is a maximum dollar amount no matter what happens.